 Are you frightened?
 Of what?
 Of life?
 It happens to us all, but if you feel this emotional state constantly it will exhaust you.
 When people express feeling anxious or in a panic, fear is certainly at the core.
 The question is always about discovering what the center of the fear is based upon.

-In the early stages of my training to become a psychologist, I spent years working in mental health facilities across a broad range from criminal, to locked unit psychiatric, to open facilities, and home care and office visit set ups.
-I had ample time to observe, interact, and evaluate.
+In the early stages of my training to become a doctor of psychology, I spent years working in mental health facilities across a broad range from criminal, to locked unit psychiatric, to open facilities, and home care and office visit set ups.
+I had ample time to collaborate on grant funded research, observe, interact, and evaluate.
 I learned a multitude of rich lessons.
+I learned how it is that I wanted to collaborate with the clinicians — the physicians and therapists; how I could teach and guide and research impact of my programatic approach using social psychology and neurolynguistics.

 Although there are times to apply an actual diagnosis, there are many more times when it is prudent to hold back and look at the core of what is unfolding and examine what sort of issues are present that are solvable.
 Solutions can alleviate the internal dialogue and then alter the attitudes and behaviors.
 Anxiety is one such challenge.